elof/popular/_data/jeanne/2020-09-01-pandemic-toys-and-games.md

 I tried to get more of the activities that she like but also some educational toys and games to keep up some “academics” while school was closed.

-1. Blocks: We love these [Guidecraft Jr. Rainbow Blocks](https://amzn.to/34PWRMj).
+1. **Blocks**: We love these [Guidecraft Jr. Rainbow Blocks](https://amzn.to/34PWRMj).
 My kid never really got into building with regular wooden blocks but she liked these at the library so when her birthday came up, we put this on her wishlist.
 The set is small but you can build quite a few things with it.
 They’re especially fun because they have colorful transparent panel in the middle of the block.
 My kid likes to hold it up to her eyes as “glasses”.
 Not its intended use but she’s playing with it!  [](https://amzn.to/34PWRMj)
-2. Puzzles: Is it just me or are some of the designs on puzzles just so fugly?
+2. **Puzzles**: Is it just me or are some of the designs on puzzles just so fugly?
 Well, I found a bunch that are not.
 Some of these are shaped which make them doubly adorable.
 We have mama & kiddo puzzle time where we each do our own puzzles.
 I love it.
 We have the ones listed below.

    * [Mudpuppy Fire Truck Shaped Mini Puzzle](https://amzn.to/2YTIZN8)
    * [Mudpuppy Rainbow Lion Shaped Mini Puzzle](https://amzn.to/3lCA2l6)